Danish-Mahboob/CypherSyntax/README.md

 __3. Gno vs Go:__ An in-depth comparison between Gnolang and Golang to understand key differences between both languages.

-__4. Gno Development Setup:__ Learn how to setup development environment and using all the developer tools in order to start writing Gno code.
+__4. Gno Development Setup:__ Learn how to setup development environment and using all the necessary developer tools in order to start writing Gno code.

 __5. Variables in Gno__